syedmohiuddinzia/Node-Red/T1- OddEven/readme.md

 # Serial Communication

 In telecommunication and data transmission, serial communication is the process of sending data one bit at a time, sequentially, over a communication channel or computer bus.
 This is in contrast to parallel communication, where several bits are sent as a whole, on a link with several parallel channels.
 Serial communication is used for all long-haul communication and most computer networks, where the cost of cable and synchronization difficulties make parallel communication impractical.
-Serial computer buses are becoming more common even at shorter distances, as improved signal integrity and transmission speeds in newer serial technologies have begun to outweigh the parallel bus's advantage of simplicit </div>
+Serial computer buses are becoming more common even at shorter distances, as improved signal integrity and transmission speeds in newer serial technologies have begun to outweigh the parallel bus's advantage of simplicity </div>

 # Requirements

-**1. Windows OS** </br>
+**1. Windows, Linux OS** </br>
 **2. Arduino IDE** </br>
 **3. Node Red** </br>
 **4. ESP32 MCU** </br>